-- 1. "Academic year" means the two-semester period from August through May. - 2.
+A. DEFINITIONS - 1.
+"Academic year" means the two-semester period from August through May. - 2.
 "Associate dean" means the associate dean for law student services or the person appointed by the associate dean to perform or administer a designated task or program. - 3.
 "LLM program director" means the LLM program director for a particular LLM program. - 4.
 "Student" without other qualification includes both full-time and part-time students. - 5.
 "Grade point average (GPA)" means the figure derived by dividing the total number of grade points a student has earned by the total number of units the student has attempted in courses completed for letter grades.
 GPAs are not rounded up in order to satisfy academic, financial aid, or career services standards.

-GRADUATE LAW PROGRAM REQUIREMENTS

-A. GENERAL LLM (MASTER OF LAWS) REQUIREMENTS:
+GRADUATE LAW PROGRAM REQUIREMENTS A. GENERAL LLM (MASTER OF LAWS) REQUIREMENTS:

-- 1. Successful completion of 24 or more units (26 for Taxation);

-- 2. Successful completion of the courses required for the degree program;

-- 3. Completion of the program requirements within the number of years below:

-- a.
-Environmental Law, 4 years

-- b.
-Intellectual Property Law, 4 years

-- c.
-International Legal Studies, 4 years

-- d.
-Taxation, 5 years

-- e.
-US Legal Studies, 4 years

-- 4. A cumulative GPA of 2.50 on a scale of 4.0; and

-5. Timely filing of an Application for Graduation and Commencement form with the registrar.

-B. LLM IN ENVIRONMENTAL LAW PROGRAM REQUIREMENTS

-Students in this program are required to take at least two of the four courses listed below:

-- a.
+- 1. Successful completion of 24 or more units (26 for Taxation); - 2.
+Successful completion of the courses required for the degree program; - 3.
+Completion of the program requirements within the number of years below: - a.
+Environmental Law, 4 years - b.
+Intellectual Property Law, 4 years - c.
+International Legal Studies, 4 years - d.
+Taxation, 5 years - e.
+US Legal Studies, 4 years - 4.
+A cumulative GPA of 2.50 on a scale of 4.0; and 5.
+Timely filing of an Application for Graduation and Commencement form with the registrar.
+Note: Program directors may exercise the right to administratively withdraw any student who withdraws from two (2) or more courses without demonstrating special circumstances.
+B. LLM IN ENVIRONMENTAL LAW PROGRAM REQUIREMENTS 1.
+Required Courses Students in this program are required to take at least two of the four courses listed below: - a.
 Environmental Law & Policy (3 units) - b.
 International Environmental Law Seminar (3 units) - c.
 Public Natural Resources & Land Law (3 units) - d.
-Toxics Law & Policy (3 units)

-Students in this program must complete the remaining 18 units from the courses listed on the law school website for this program.

-C. LLM IN INTERNATIONAL LEGAL STUDIES PROGRAM REQUIREMENTS

-Students in this program must earn at least 6 course credits by taking courses from at least two of the following five core areas.
-Students may take other basic courses as electives.

-a.
-International Law
+Toxics Law & Policy (3 units) 2.
+Elective Courses Students in this program must complete the remaining 18 units from the courses listed on the law school website for this program.
+C. LLM IN INTERNATIONAL LEGAL STUDIES PROGRAM REQUIREMENTS 1.
+Required Courses Students in this program must earn at least 6 course credits by taking courses from at least two of the following five core areas.
+Students may take other basic courses as electives. a.
+International Law - 1) Public International Law (3 units) - 2) International Organizations (3 units) - 3) Law of International Armed Conflicts (3 units) b.
+Private International Law/Conflict of Laws 1) Private International Law: Transnational Litigation (3 units) c.
+Comparative Legal Systems - 1) Comparative Legal Systems (3 units) - 2) European Union Law d.
+International Economic Law - 1) International Business Transactions (3 units) - 2) International Investment Law (3 units) - 3) International Trade Regulation (3 units) e.
+Dispute Resolution - 1) International Dispute Resolution (3 units) - 2) Pacific Settlement of Disputes Between States (3 units) - 3) Alternative Dispute Resolution (3 units) - 4) International Commercial Arbitration (2 units) 2.
+Elective Courses Students in this program must complete the remaining 18 units from the courses listed on the law school website for this program.
+3. Writing Requirement Students in this program must complete a satisfactory thesis or analytical paper as part of a seminar.
+D. LLM IN INTELLECTUAL PROPERTY LAW PROGRAM REQUIREMENTS 1.
+Required Courses Students in this program must complete 9 units from the following courses: - a.
+Intellectual Property Law Survey (3 units); - b.
+Internet & Software Law (3 units); and - c.
+One of the following:

-1) International Law (3 units)
+1) Copyright Law of the US (3 units);

-2) International Organizations (3 units)
+2) Patent Law of the US (3 units); or

-3) Law of International Armed Conflicts (3 units)
+3) Trademark Law of the US (3 units).

-b.
-Private International Law/Conflict of Laws

-1) Private International Law/Conflict of Law (3 units)

-c.
-Comparative Legal Systems

-1) Comparative Legal Systems (3 units)

-d.
-International Economic Law

-- 1) International Business Transactions (3 units) - 2) International Investment Law (3 units) - 3) International Trade Regulation (3 units)